marchoeppner/nf-template/docs/developer.md

 npm-groovy-lint
 ```

 You'll note that some obvious errors/warnings are omitted.
 This behavior is controlled by the settings in .groovylintrc [documentation](https://www.npmjs.com/package/npm-groovy-lint), included with this template.
-If you need to switch on some stuff, just add it the config file, and vice-versa.
+If you need to switch on some stuff, just add it the config file - and vice-versa.

 ## Sending report emails